howardsolutions/deep-typescript/README.md

 - Interface ONLY specify the PROPERTY Name and respective type of some classs or other object, interface doesn't make any claim that these methods will do correct things

 - Typescript can't guarentee those methods will do correct things all the time, it just can make sure these methods exist and have appropriate types

+## Abstract Classes

+- CAN'T be used to CREATE an object DIRECTLY

+- ONLY used as a PARENT CLASS

+- Can contain REAL implementation for some methods.

+- The implemented methods can refer to other methods that don't actually exist yet (we still have to provide names and types for the un-implemented methods)

+- CAN make child classes promise to implement some other method.